-Mix together the flour and the water to obtain a solid dough.
+Mix together the flour and the water to obtain a firm and smooth dough.

 Knead it for 10 minutes.
-Wrap in plastic and leave to cool in the fridge for 30 min.
+Wrap with cling film and leave to cool in the fridge for 30 min.

 Take the dough out of the fridge and tear off one piece at time using your fingers to obtain small irregular pieces.